dtinblack/Haskell-Notes/Point-free_Style/README.md

 "Point-free style is a programming paradigm in which function definitions do not include the arguments ( or "points")" - [Wikipedia: Tacit Programming](https://en.wikipedia.org/wiki/Tacit_programming)

-Point-free can help in giving clear steps when reasoning about a function.
+Point-free can help in giving clear steps when reasoning about a function, for example functions can be composed of other functions.

 Examples: